cburdine/materials-ml-workshop/_sources/matsci/ase.md

 ![](Ti2C_unit_cell.png)

 Now, we form a supercell by repeating the unit cell in space.
-To repeat the primtive cell, described by the `Ti2C` object, we simply multiply `Ti2C` by a 3-element tuple.
+To repeat the primitive cell, described by the `Ti2C` object, we simply multiply `Ti2C` by a 3-element tuple.
 The three integers `(nx, ny, nz)` repeat the unit cell in the x, y, and z directions, respectively.
 ```{code-cell}

 sheet = Ti2C*(3,3,1) #